jrcichra/rpi-netboot-ansible/README.md

 # Usage

 - Complete `inventory.yml` with paths as seen from your server and from nfs.
-- Complete `inventory.yml` with an array of Pi hostnames, serial numbers, and images (see `group_vars/all` for a list of choices or add your own)
+- Complete `inventory.yml` with an array of Pi hostnames, IP addresses, and images (see `group_vars/all` for a list of choices or add your own)
 - Download the images required with `ansible-playbook -i inventory.yml download.yml`.
 - Build the filesystems for the Pis with `ansible-playbook -i inventory.yml build.yml`.
 - Configure the Pi's specific settings (i.e hostname) with `ansible-playbook -i inventory.yml configure.yml`.